valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 You can create Publisher and Subscriber python files using speciffic templates.

+Next step is to generate an executable from the python scripts you created:
+- In "setup.cfg": you will specify where do you install the node (install/ros2_tutorial/lib/ros2_tutorial)
-Next step is to generate an executable from the python scripts you created.
-This is done in the "setup.py" file.
-The **setup.py** file contains all the necessary instructions for properly compiling your package.
+- In the **setup.py**: file contains all the necessary instructions for properly compiling your package.
 To do that, you work with a dictionary named entry_points.
-Inside it, you find an array called console_scripts.
+    - Inside it, you find an array called console_scripts.

     - Add entry points for Publisher and Subscriber

         Reopen setup.py and add the entry point for the subscriber node below the publisher’s entry point.
 The entry_points field should now look like this:
         ```python
         entry_points={
             'console_scripts': [
                     'publisher_node = ros2_tutorial.publisher_hello:main',
                     'subscriber_node = ros2_tutorial.subscriber_hello:main',
             ],
         },
         ```
         You can see these lines as follows:    '<executable_name> = <package_name>.<script_name>:main'

 - Compile inside ws:
     ```shell